 You need to take the UCAT test (formerly UKCAT) if you are applying for a medical or dental degree at Bristol.

 You need to take the LNAT test if you are applying for a Law LLB course.
 We cannot offer you a place until you have taken the test, unless the test is unavailable in your country of residence.

 International Foundation Programme

-The Centre for English Language and Foundation Studies has information on entry requirements for the International Foundation Programme.
+The Centre for Academic Language and Development has information on entry requirements for the International Foundation Programme.